signalapp/Signal-iOS/BUILDING.md

 open Signal.xcworkspace
 ```

-In the TARGETS area of the General tab, change the Team drop down to
+In the TARGETS area of the General tab, change the Team dropdown to
 your own.
 You will need to do that for all the listed targets, for ex.
 Signal, SignalShareExtension, and SignalMessaging.
 You will need an Apple
 Developer account for this.

 On the Capabilities tab, turn off Push Notifications and Data Protection,
 while keeping Background Modes on.
 The App Groups capability will need to
 remain on in order to access the shared data storage.
 The App ID needs to
 match the SignalApplicationGroup string set in TSConstants.h.

 If you wish to test the Documents API, the iCloud capability will need to
 be on with the iCloud Documents option selected.